 Brigham and Women’s Hospital serves as the coordinating partner for surgery for the Rwanda Human Resources for Health (HRH) Program.
 Going into it’s seventh year, the institutional twinning program, facilitating the training of physicians, nurses, health managers, and dentists, has introduced competency-based training and pedagogic innovation into the medical education system.
 A dozen general surgeons, surgical specialists, radiologists, and anesthesiologists travel to Rwanda to serve as faculty, lowering the ratio of faculty to residents and supporting the professional development of junior faculty.
 With 300 new SAOs (surgeons, anesthesiologists, and obstetricians) trained by 2023, the Rwandan surgical workforce has nearly quadrupled since the Program’s inception.

 First rolled out at the University of Rwanda for a multidisciplinary cohort of surgeons, obstetricians, and anesthesiologists, Non-technical Skills for Surgeons: Variable Resource Contexts (NOTSS-VRC) is a contextually-adjusted course designed to improve operating room behaviors that impact patient safety.
 The course was developed and implemented by a team of CSPH and Rwandan faculty and trainees, utilizing text and video content created in Rwanda.
 It has been taught twice at the University of Rwanda (October 2017 and March 2018) and is currently being integrated into the University of Rwanda curriculum.

 Implementation | Policy and Practice

-partnering with ministries of health, professional societies, and NGOs to incorporate evidence-based policy and practice into global health agendas.
+Partnering with ministries of health, professional societies, and NGOs to incorporate evidence-based policy and practice into global health agendas.